riesgos/dlr-riesgos-frontend/README.md

 ![RIESGOS Logo](src/assets/logos/riesgos_base_small_en.svg "RIESGOS Logo")

 ## Getting started
 This project depends on the 'UKIS frontend libraries', which are distributed as packages on github.
-To use these packages, please follow the instructions on (the UKIS frontend libraries github page)[https://github.com/dlr-eoc/ukis-frontend-libraries].
+To use these packages, please follow the instructions on [the UKIS frontend libraries github page](https://github.com/dlr-eoc/ukis-frontend-libraries).

 ## Licenses
 3rd party licenses are displayed with the component 'licenses.component'.
 This component requires there to be a file named 'licenses.json' in the assets directory.